mawelous/yamop/README.md

 ### Output format

 Default fetching mode converts arrays to objects but you can also get array or JSON with `getArray` and `getJson`.
+As default `getArray` returns array with keys holding `MongoId` as string.
+If you want to receive numeric array call it with false param `getArray(false)`

 ```php
     //first possibility